• Skip to primary navigation

 Why no butter in this recipe?

-This recipe allows those with dietary restrictions to also enjoy caramelized onions!
 It is vegan (no animal products of any kind), gluten free, dairy free, egg free, nut free, and still delicious.
 It is also keto friendly!
-This recipe is not suited for anyone on a low fodmap diet as onions and garlic both contain fructans and are not recommended as part of the keto diet.

 How do you make caramelized onions?